HUMILITY AND THE HOSPITAL ROOM

 I never want to forget the moment I realized I could love a man… when I was sure those places in my heart were long since dead.

-I never, ever want to forget I was once in the position of client who is now sitting across from me.
+I never, ever want to forget I was once in the position of a client who is now sitting across from me.

-My client’s time in my office is about them not me, but remembering my journey helps me to be relatable, patient, and compassionate.
+My client’s time in my office is about them, not me, but remembering my journey helps me to be relatable, patient, and compassionate.
 That’s what some of the hospital staff had forgotten…relatability, patience, and compassion.

-Let me say again, the large majority of those who cared for me were kind, compassionate and highly skilled.
+Let me say again that the large majority of those who cared for me were kind, compassionate, and highly skilled.
 My night nurse, John, was so gentle, attentive, and witty.
 After witnessing my astounding startle reflex a time or two, he knew not to come into my room until he stood at the door and was sure I was awake.
 He put a note on the door at night that read, “do not enter until she acknowledges you OUT LOUD”.
 He and many others like him provided dignity in my very undignified state.

 My deepest desire is to do the same for those who sit in my office.
 I am reminded now, more than ever, how my thoughts, feelings, and behaviors affect my clients.
 May I ways remember what it is like to be treated less than human when very human needs are present.